Slide 1 of 11

 Best Summer Vacation Ideas for Space LoversSummer is in the air, space lovers — which means it's time to start planning vacations.
 If you're looking to add a little (or a lot) of space-themed fun to your summer plans, check out this list of suggestions for how to make contact with the cosmos this season.
 Keep reading to find out how to see a rocket launch, attend Space Camp, visit a real space shuttle, or find the perfect location to view the night sky in all its grandeur.
-NEXT: How to see a rocket launch (Click the arrow at the top of the story to continue).
+NEXT: How to see a rocket launch (Click the arrow at the side of the story to continue).

 See a rocket launch